 How to make inexpensive garland?

-What’s better is after they have finished, the playhouse can easily be folded down to nothing, and put back onto your shelf to be used another time.
+What’s better is after they have finished, the playhouse can easily be folded down to nothing and put back onto your shelf to be used another time.

 How to make a tablet stand out of cardboard?

-Choose your selected piece of cardboard and fold in the middle so the two sides are sat at a 90-degree angle, cut two slits into the top of the cardboard big enough for your device to slot into, the back of your phone/tablet will then lean against the corner of the cardboard.
+Choose your selected piece of cardboard and fold in the middle so the two sides are sat at a 90-degree angle, cut two slits into the top of the cardboard big enough for your device to slot into, and the back of your phone/tablet will then lean against the corner of the cardboard.
 It’s simple!

 A great option for customising your décor.
 Simply cut the cardboard to fit around the image, attach some string to hang from your walls or attach some additional cardboard on the back to create a stand.
 Make sure to decorate the photo frame how you’d like.
 This DIY could be a great Christmas gift idea too.